 All poetry, fiction, and creative nonfiction must be submitted through

 Fiction submissions are accepted January 1 through February 15 for the Doris Betts Fiction Prize competition, sponsored by the North Carolina Writers Network, which awards the author of other winning story $250.
 NCLR handles the submissions for the Network and NCLR's Fiction Editor chooses the winning story, which is published in the next year's issue.
 Finalists will also be considered for publication.
 The competition guidelines can be found on the North Carolina Writers Network website.
 The submission deadline is February 15; winner and finalists announced by May 1.

-Poetry submissions are accepted April 1 through May 15 for NCLR’s James Applewhite Poetry Prize competition.
+Poetry submissions are accepted March 15 through April 30 for NCLR’s James Applewhite Poetry Prize competition.
 The winner receives $250 and publication in NCLR.
 Finalists will also be considered for publication.
 See the competition guidelines for more information.
-The submission deadline is May 15; winner and finalists by August 15.
+The submission deadline is April 30; winner and finalists will be notified within four months.
 (Please note that this is a new reading period for poetry submissions!)

-Creative Nonfiction is accepted [DATES CHANGING FOR 2018 COMPETITION-TBA] for the Alex Albright Creative Nonfiction Prize competition.
+Creative Nonfiction is accepted May 15 trhough July 1 for the Alex Albright Creative Nonfiction Prize competition.
 The winner receives $250 and publication in NCLR.
 Finalists will also be considered for publication in either the print or online issue.
 See the competition guidelines for more information.
-The submission deadline is TBA; winner and finalists will be notified by TBA.
+The submission deadline is July 1; winner and finalists will be notified within four months.